Holacracy Raidboxes

 4. Better scalability and more agility

-1. minimize personal frustration
+1. minimise personal frustration

 A few years ago, Torben – Raidboxes founder and Managing Director – asked his previous employer for a promotion with more responsibility.
 At the time, he had already been working for the agency from Münster for many months.
 And for a below-average salary, but with a 60-hour week.
 Instead of a promotion, however, he was given his notice.
 The signal: anyone who dares to show initiative or disagrees with the management’s assessment will be fired.